Ishika63/TicTacToe_Game/TicTacToe_Final_Advanced/README.md

 # Tic-Tac-Toe Advanced Game

-### This Version of Tic-Tac-Toe will SIMULTANEOUSLY print **the Board** as well as the **remaining positions left on the Board**.
-Available            TIC-TAC-TOE
-  moves

-#### The board will be printed out every time a player makes a move.
-The board will look like this!
+This version of Tic-Tac-Toe offers an advanced experience by simultaneously displaying both **the game board** and **the remaining available moves** on the board.

+## Game Overview

+### Board Layout
-The positions of this 3 x 3 board is same as the **keypad on the right side of your key board**.
+The game board consists of a 3x3 grid, with positions corresponding to the keypad on the right side of your keyboard.

-#### You just have to input the position(1-9).

-# In this Advanced Version:
-## The Board simultaneously gets updated, and gives you the remaining positions and inputs left on the board.
+To make a move, you simply input the position number (1-9) where you want to place your marker.

+## Advanced Features

+In this advanced version of the game, the board gets dynamically updated to show both the current state of the game and the remaining available positions.
+Here's how it works-

 ![3 1](https://github.com/Ishika63/TicTacToe_Game/assets/80192358/21ccd91b-ccf8-454b-89d8-72273b11de23)